donofden/python-validate-json-schema/README.md

 ## Testing

-Lets test with alternative json input, If you cehck `json_validate.py` The `validate()` method will raise an exception if given JSON is not what is described in the schema.
+Lets test with alternative json input, If you check `json_validate.py` The `validate()` method will raise an exception if given JSON is not what is described in the schema.

 ```json
 {"id" : "10","name": "DonOfDen","contact_number":1234567890}